TheLegendAli/DeepLab-Context/README.md

     2. [run_densecrf.sh](http://www.cs.ucla.edu/~lcchen/deeplab-public/run_densecrf.sh) and [run_densecrf_grid_search.sh](http://www.cs.ucla.edu/~lcchen/deeplab-public/run_densecrf_grid_search.sh): the scripts we used for post-processing the DCNN computed results by DenseCRF.
 2. The image list files used in our experiments:
     * The [list folder](http://www.cs.ucla.edu/~lcchen/deeplab-public/list) stores the list files for the PASCAL VOC 2012 dataset.
 You can download the zipped file [here](http://www.cs.ucla.edu/~lcchen/deeplab-public/list.zip) (i.e., all the lists).
+3. To use the mat_read_layer and mat_write_layer, please download and install [matio](http://sourceforge.net/projects/matio/files/matio/1.5.2/).